Antivirus protection and how to avoid viruses

 If Windows Defender can’t determine whether a detected item is malware or something that you intentionally installed, it prevents the software from running but quarantines it on your PC so that you can decide later.

-If your computer is running Windows 7, Windows Vista, or Windows XP, do the following:
+If your computer is running Windows 7 or Windows Vista, do the following:

 If you can’t connect to the Internet

-Windows Defender Offline works with Windows 8, Windows 7, Windows Vista, and Windows XP.
+Windows Defender Offline works with Windows 8, Windows 7, and Windows Vista.